Integrating onchain Stamp data

 To follow this tutorial, you'll need Next.js (opens in a new tab), Node (opens in a new tab), and Chakra-UI (opens in a new tab) installed on your machine.
 You will be using the Optimism Sepolia test network - you will need to import this network into your wallet.
 Some familiarity with smart contracts is recommended.

-This app uses a blockchain, rather than Gitcoin's database server, as a backend.
+This app uses a blockchain, rather than Passport's database server, as a backend.
 This means you do not need an API key or Scorer ID, but you do need to have a browser wallet that can connect to the Optimism Sepolia test network.

 App outline